WATCH SIZE GUIDE: CHOOSING THE RIGHT WATCH SIZE FOR YOUR WRIST

 Watch Case Size

-One of the most important factors of watch size is the case size.
+One of the most important factors of finding the right watch size is the case size.
 Generally, a larger case size works well with a larger wrist and vice versa.
 To choose the right case size, measure the circumference of your wrist.
 If you’re unable to find a good measuring tape, a dollar bill is 6 inches and can be used as a measurement.
 These are the general guidelines for choosing a size based on your wrist circumference:

 - If your wrist circumference is 6 to 7 inches, you want a 38mm, 40mm, or 42mm case.

 - If your wrist circumference is 7.5 to 8 inches, you want a case between 44 and 46mm.

 Though it may vary, women typically wear watches with 34mm - 40mm cases while men’s watches are typically 40mm - 46mm.
 Measurements between 38mm - 42mm are considered to be unisex sizes.

 In general, a watch will look proportional if the case size is 60 to 75% the size of the flat surface of your wrist.
 To determine that size, convert your wrist measurement to millimeters and divide by three.
 That can help you decide between a 38mm or 40mm watch case size.